POSTS TAGGED: ASUS Transformer TF700

-Posted January 2, 2013 By: Former Writer
+Posted January 2, 2013 at 03:30 pm by Former Writer

 When it comes to running Linux on Android devices, the simplest method is by using chroot.
 It basically allows users to run Linux in a virtual box of sorts over top of Android.
 However, some developers have begun experimenting with replacing Android altogether.
 Great strides have been made in doing so on the ASUS Transformer TF700.

 XDA Forum Member rabits has been working on running Ubuntu on the TF700.
 Not as chroot, either, but as the real deal.
 It’s currently on release version 0.6.2 and users who install it will get Ubuntu 12.10.
 Here are some of the feature highlights:

 Dualboot with Android CleanRom 2.7.2 – Initrd now support dualbooting linux (from any sdcard or usb device) and Android with wi

 Posted December 16, 2012 at 11:00 am by Conan Troutman

 Well, here we are.
 Another day, and yep, you guessed it: Another device is now running Android 4.2.
 This time, it’s the turn of the Asus Transformer TF700. although admittedly, this particular build has been available for a little bit of time now.
 While the official update to 4.2 for TF700 owners can’t be far away, there’s no need to sit around waiting.
 However this is, of course, an AOSP-based ROM.
 So if you’re a fan of all ASUS stock ROMs, it might be best to hang on a little while longer.